-The Vehicle Security Alarm monitors the vehicle doors and liftgate for unauthorized entry and the Keyless Enter-N-GoTM Start/Stop button for unauthorized operation.
-While the Vehicle Security Alarm is armed, interior switches for door locks are disabled.
-If something triggers the alarm, the Vehicle Security Alarm will provide the following audible and visible signals: the horn will pulse, the headlights will turn on, the park lamps and/or turn signals will flash, and the Vehicle Security Light in the instrument cluster will flash.
+The Vehicle Security Alarm monitors the vehicle doors for unauthorized entry and the Keyless Enter-N-GoTM Start/Stop button for unauthorized operation.
+While the Vehicle Security Alarm is armed, interior switches for door locks and decklid release are disabled.
+If something triggers the alarm, the Vehicle Security Alarm will provide the following audible and visible signals: the horn will pulse, the park lamps and/or turn signals will flash, and the Vehicle Security Light in the instrument cluster will flash.